pixlpa/max-calendar-react/README.md

 # max-calendar-react

-Implements a NodeJS-based event calendar for use in Max 8 (node.script).
-This version uses React/Bootstrap for the front end, allowing for a dynamic listing of existing scheduled events.
+Implements a NodeJS-based event calendar and status page for use in Max 8 (node.script).
+The interface uses React/Bootstrap for the front end, and an express API backend, allowing for a dynamic listing of scheduled events.
+This recipe could also serve as a basic template for creating React front ends for Max-based NodeJS projects.

-* Needs an added "delete" button for listed events
-* Edit existing events?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Production Use

-To use, you must first build a deployment version of the React site by navigating your terminal to "/max-calendar-react" and then running "npm run build".
+To use as intended, you must first build a deployment version of the React site by navigating your terminal to "/max-calendar-react" and then running "npm run build".
 Open the Max patcher and hit "script start" to start the server, and then navigate your browser to localhost:5000

 ## Development

-To use this project in development mode, you must first start the node script in the patcher and then navigate to "max-calendar-react" and typing in "npm start".
+To use this project in development mode, you must first start the node script in the patcher and then navigate to "max-calendar-react" and typing in "npm start" in the Terminal.
 This will work through a proxy with the Max server, so it's good for developing new features.

 ## Available Scripts